Are You Leading Your IT Team, or Saving It Every Day?

 They want to make sure things are done properly.

 So they jump in.
+Again and again.

-But every time you save the team too quickly, you may also remove an opportunity for them to grow.
+Every time you save the team too quickly, you may also remove an opportunity for them to grow.

 Every time you give the answer, they have less reason to search for one.